Kilkenny Cathedral

 The cathedral was not always in the hands of the Anglican faith.

-Following the English Reformation in the 16th century, the reformed church in Ireland was established and became the state church in all of Ireland, taking possession of most church property, including this one.
+Following the English Reformation in the 16th century, the Reformed Church in Ireland was established and became the state church in all of the country, taking possession of most church property, including this one.

 the inside of a church the most haunted place in Ireland